ttkorhonen/e3pages/docs/kb/training/workbook/12_conda_environment.md

 ## Cookiecutter

 [Cookiecutter](https://cookiecutter.readthedocs.io) creates projects from templates.
-It's used to easily create new e3 modules, recipes or IOCs for development.
+It's used to easily create new e3 wrappers, recipes or IOCs for development.
 It's not required to run e3.

 ### Cookiecutter installation